-The interdepartmental graduate program in sociology offers study and research leading to the degrees of Master of Arts and Master of Science.
+The Master of Arts and Master of Science in Sociology Programs The interdepartmental graduate program in sociology offers study and research leading to the degrees of Master of Arts and Master of Science.
 Anthropologists, rural sociologists and sociologists from the Auburn and Montgomery campuses make up the faculty.
 The program is administered by a three-member coordinating committee from the Department of Agricultural Economics and Rural Sociology-AU, Department of Sociology-AU and Department of Sociology-AUM.
 Students admitted to the program are required to complete three core courses: